 1. Portland’s Head Lighthouse

 If you really love lighthouses, you may be interested in this full day Maine Lighthouse Tour.
-It starts in Southern New Hampshire and explores Maine’s gorgeous coastlines with an experienced guide, while sampling locally made products and dining on Maine lobster.
+One of my favorite things about visiting Portland was exploring all of the lighthouses and this tour is perfect for that.
+It starts in Southern New Hampshire and explores Maine’s gorgeous coastlines with an experienced guide.
+It even includes sampling locally made products and dining on Maine lobster, which is really awesome.

 2. Grab a Donut at The Holy Donut